-I am social choreographer, site specific performance artist, and educator interested in everyday gestures of human connection.
-Through my practice, I create experiences and events that prioritize empathy and engage participants in collective self reflection.
+I am a social choreographer, site specific performance artist, and educator interested in everyday gestures of human connection.
+Through my projects, I create experiences that prioritize empathy and engage participants in collective self reflection.
+Community and connection are both the source and the purpose of my creative work.
+My collaborations and practice cultivate equity, justice and mindfulness in the world.

-My work has been funded by: Seattle Art Museum OSP Residency, 4Culture, Artist Trust, Eichholz Foundation, Laurel's Fellowship, Simon Benson Scholarships and Duwamish Revealed.
-You can find publications about my practice in The Seattle Times, CityArts Magazine, The Stranger, Critical Reads, Seattle Art Museum Blog, and many others.
+My practice has been funded by: Seattle Art Museum OSP Residency, Andrew W. Mellon Foundation, 4Culture, Artist Trust, Eichholz Foundation, Laurel's Fellowship, Simon Benson Scholarships and Duwamish Revealed to name a few.
+You can find writings about my work in: The Seattle Times, Northwest Public Broadcasting, CityArts Magazine, The Stranger, Critical Reads, Seattle Art Museum Blog, and many others.
 My events have been experienced both nationally and internationally.
-I am currently a MFA candidate in Portland State University's flexible residency program in Art and Social Practice.

 An Iowan by virtue and vagabond at heart, I am happily rooted in Walla Walla, Washington.
 My vibrant small town is nestled among expansive agricultural fields and the Blue Mountains, yet just a stones throw from Seattle and Portland where I have also a rich creative community.
-Community and connection are the source and purpose of my creative work.
-I aim to use my collaborations and creative practice to work toward equity, justice and mindfulness in the world.
+I am currently a MFA candidate in Portland State University's flexible residency program in Art and Social Practice.